-The application window for Fall 2018 is now open.
+The application window for Fall 2019 will open in September 2018.

 2015 Laney Graduate School Graduation Reception

 Prospective students should review information about the Laney Graduate School of Arts and Sciences, application requirements, and the process to apply on the LGS Admissions Page.
 The online system for application can be accessed here.

 Our program admits students with undergraduate and advanced degrees.

 The following are required to complete an application for the PhD program in Hispanic Studies:

 1. Unofficial transcripts for all previous coursework (official transcripts must be submitted following acceptance to the program)

 5. Writing sample (term paper, thesis chapter, or other publication, written in Spanish, that demonstrates your writing skills and analytical ability)

 7. GRE scores may be submitted but are not required

 8. Applicants are not required to submit TOEFL exam scores.